Saguaro: An Edge Computing-Enabled Hierarchical Permissioned Blockchain: Experimental Evaluation

-When all nodes are crash-only and all transactions are internal, as shown in Figure~\ref{fig:cross-c}(a), \sys is able to process more than $31000$ transaction with less than $100$ ms latency before the end-to-end throughput is saturated.
-Since, each domain process its transactions independently, the throughput of the entire system will increase linearly by increasing the number of domains.
-Adding $20\%$ cross-domain transactions, the optimistic approach with $10\%$ contention shows the best performance by processing $22800$ transactions with $80$ ms latency.
-This is expected because the optimistic approach, does not require any communication across domains, and transactions are optimistically committed.
-In this scenario, only $0.03\%$ of transactions were appended to the ledgers in an inconsistent order, hence, increasing the percentage of contention in the workload to $50\%$ and $90\%$ (Opt-$50\%$ C and Opt-$90\%$ C graphs) does not significantly impact the performance of the optimistic protocol.
-Similarly, since only $20\%$ of transactions are cross-domain, failure of $10\%$ of cross-domain transactions ($2\%$ of all transactions) with $10\%$ contention in the workload does not significantly reduce throughput (Opt-$10\%$ F graph).
-The coordinator-based approach also processes $21150$ transactions with $95$ ms latency which is $23\%$ more than AHL ($17300$ transactions with the same latency).
+When all nodes are crash-only and all transactions are internal, \sys is able to process more than $31000$ tps with $100$ ms latency.
+In this scenario, each domain processes its transactions independently and the throughput of the entire system will increase linearly with the number of domains.
+With $20\%$ cross-domain transactions, as shown in Figure~\ref{fig:cross-c}(a), the optimistic approach with $10\%$ contention shows the best performance by processing $22500$ tps with $105$ ms latency.
+This is expected because the optimistic approach does not require any communication across domains.
+In this scenario, only $0.17\%$ of transactions were appended to the ledgers in an inconsistent order, hence, increasing the percentage of contention in the workload to $50\%$ and $90\%$ (Opt-$50\%$ C and Opt-$90\%$ C graphs) does not significantly affect the performance of the optimistic protocol.
+The coordinator-based approach also processes $19700$ tps with $115$ ms latency which is $17\%$ more than AHL ($16900$ tps with the same latency).

-Increasing the percentage of cross-shard transactions to $80\%$ and $100\%$ results in a larger performance gap between the coordinator-based approach and existing approaches (SharPer and AHL).
-This is expected because in AHL, the single coordinator becomes overloaded by cross-domain transactions and in SharPer consensus across domains becomes a bottleneck.
-However, \sys, by relying on multiple coordinator domain, is still able to process transactions efficiently, e.g., in the workload with $100\%$ cross-domain transaction, the coordinator-based approach processes $10400$ transactions, which is $67\%$ more than the AHL with the same latency.
+Increasing the percentage of cross-shard transactions to $80\%$ and $100\%$, as shown in Figure~\ref{fig:cross-c}(b) and (c), results in a larger performance gap between the coordinator-based approach and the existing systems (SharPer and AHL), e.g., in the workload with $100\%$ cross-domain transaction, the coordinator-based approach processes $63\%$ transactions more than the AHL with the same latency.
+This is expected because in AHL, the single coordinator becomes overloaded by cross-domain transactions and in SharPer, consensus across domains becomes a bottleneck.
+However, \sys processes transactions efficiently by relying on multiple coordinator domains.
+The optimistic approach demonstrates lower performance in workloads with $50\%$ and $90\%$ contention due to higher inconsistencies.